As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Geologists classify all rocks into 3 main types based on their origin:

-Each group is further divided into subgroups based on texture, mineral or chemical composition, and the method/location of formation.
+Each group is further split into smaller groups based on structure, material or chemical make-up, and how or where the rock formed.

 Sources